Fall is the perfect time to visit Boston! The city comes alive with color and there are so plenty of great things to do.

-Over 3 days, rowers compete in a 3-mile race down the Charles River in a variety of groups, ranging from youth to college to seniors.
+Over 3 days, rowers compete in a 3-mile race down the Charles River in a variety of groups, ranging from youth to adults.

 The event also draws a super preppy, New England-y crowd, which makes for some interesting people watching on top of cheering on the competitors.

-It’s no secret that Boston is crazy about its local sports teams!
+It’s no secret that Boston is obsessed with its local sports teams!

-The New England Patriots play at Gillette Stadium in Foxboro, MA, about 45 minutes outside of Boston.
+The New England Patriots play at Gillette Stadium in Foxboro, MA, about 45 minutes outside of the city.

 While you can take the commuter rail there, it’s easier to get to and from Foxboro via car.

-The Boston College Eagles play at Alumni Stadium in Chestnut Hill, MA, right on the city border, so it’s quite easy to get to a game via Boston’s public transportation.
+The BC Eagles play at Alumni Stadium in Chestnut Hill, MA, right on the city border, so it’s quite easy to get to a game via public transportation.

 Whichever team you choose, you’re guaranteed to have a great time cheering them on.